 Barbara Youngs Accordion Closed

 Barbara has been the Writing Center Coordinator for the past 10 years.
-A graduate of U. C. Berkeley, she worked for 15 years as a writer and editor in the San Francisco Bay Area in the areas of public relations, marketing, trade journals, educational associations, rural healthcare, and healthcare computer systems.
+A graduate of U. C. Berkeley, she worked for 15 years as a writer and editor in the San Francisco Bay Area in public relations, marketing, trade journals, educational associations, rural healthcare, and healthcare computer systems.
 She has written magazine articles, newsletters, press releases, product brochures, speeches, video and slide show scripts, grant proposals, and puns.
 After leaving California for the wilds of Arizona, she taught on the Navajo Reservation for Navajo Community College and St. Michael’s High School, worked as a freelance writer and editor, and served as a Court Appointed Special Advocate for abused/neglected children.
 Her husband is happily retired; they have two wonderful (sometimes) sons, ages 26 and 28, a bunch of chickens and one nasty rooster, and two cats, one of which is completely insane.